NataliaKuzkina/danish-dolphins-privacy/index.md

 * Enable users to contribute observational data
 * Support scientific research on dolphin movements, migration patterns, and behavior
 * Improve app functionality and performance
+* Authenticate users via Apple, Google, or email sign-in

 ---

 ## 3. Data Sharing

-* User-submitted data (including sightings and photos) may be shared with researchers for scientific purposes
+* User-submitted data (including sightings, photos, and videos) may be shared with researchers for scientific purposes
 * We do not sell personal data to third parties
+* We do not share personal data with third parties except as necessary to provide the app’s functionality or for scientific research purposes
 * We do not use data for advertising or marketing purposes

 ---

 ## 4. Data Storage and Security

-Data is stored securely using third-party infrastructure providers.
+Data is stored securely using third-party infrastructure providers (such as Supabase).
 We apply reasonable technical and organizational measures to protect user data.

 ---